mpowell773/data-structures/README.md

 I know the STL has most, if not all, of these data structures already implemented, so while this repo will be a great exercise in expanding my knowledge, the code will most likely not be utilized by me in the future other than as an example of implementation of some data structures.

 If you happened upon this repo, welcome!
 Feel free to reach out to me if you have any questions about what I have done or to give me feedback.

+## Recursion
+While recursion isn't considered a data structure, the course has an extensive section about utilizing it.
+I have been finding Abdul's explanations of recursion useful and have annotated examples of the varius forms of recursion.